Loading...

 The Art of Mental Space: Maximize Focus and Productivity

-Do you have a full head at the end of the day, or do you feel like there was more to it?
-Unlocking your full potential often lies not in working harder, but smarter; in how you manage your energy.
+Do you have a cluttered mind at the end of the day, or do you feel like you could have achieved more?
+Unlocking your full potential often lies not in working harder, but smarter -and in how you manage your energy.

 The invisible factor that influences your performance is Cognitive Load.
 This is the total mental effort required to complete your tasks.